Gat/Pat Thailand Exams

 Round 1: Portfolio admissions

-Universities admitting students in this round have a lot of freedom in establishing admission requirements but generally look at a student's extracurricular activities and achievements, so a portfolio comprising the student's personal information along with their extracurricular activities and evidence of accomplishments is expected by most universities.
+Universities admitting students in this round have a lot of freedom in establishing admission requirements but generally look at a student's extracurricular activities and achievements.
+Most universities expect a portfolio comprising the student's personal information, extracurricular activities, and evidence of accomplishments.
 However, some programs will also accept and consider international standardized examinations, such as the SAT, IELTS, BMAT, etc.

 Round 2: Quota admissions